breatheco-de/content/src/content/lesson/python-for-datascience.md

 - Matplotlib

 From this top 10, most of them are used in Machine Learning, NLP, Computer Vision and many other areas of artificial intelligence.
 Therefore, it is vital that you know and know how to use some of these libraries, which are key to any data science work.

-In this bootcamp we will learn in depth `Numpy`, which is a library used to process and work with multidimensional lists in a very efficient way, `Pandas`, built on top of Numpy and that allows working with tabular data structures called `DataFrames`, `Matplotlib` that enables the option to visualize data and their relationships and `scikit-learn`, widely used to build Machine Learning models.

 ## Performance